AtticusDotOne/Documentation/Vision.md

 "Right--not at all, I've seen higher.
 Your place is totally worth it!
 Ooo, that's an Atticus proposal?
 Kelly...
 I didn't realize you're so tech savvy."

 "I'm not... it's just real simple to use."
-She raises an elbow.
+She raises her shoulder and smirks.

 Larry scans the QR code.
 "Alright... alright...
 I'm good on the rent... " Larry breathes sharply, squints and reluctantly says: "could I somehow, maybe, perhaps... pay a smaller deposit?
 Would you entertain a couter-offer?"
 Larry pauses.
 "Oh wait... counter proposals are not enabled for this proposal...
 I guess that's my answer."